ramyac6/Food-And-Friends/README.md

 - GitHub
   - File Management
   - Splash page hosting
     Radar.io

-- Polar bear experience from your own home
+- Connects users to other users

 ## Challenges we ran into